rodeoflagellum/rodeoflagellum.github.io/_posts/2022-02-21-for-gene-edited-babies.md

 #### *Personal Take*

-As of the last edit date of this post[^2], my partner and I have had on the order of 10 or so discussions about whether we want to have children, and if so, whether we want to do [egg][wiki_egg]{:target="_blank"} [^3] or [sperm][wiki_sperm]{:target="_blank"} [^4] freezing, [in-vitro fertilization][wiki_IVF]{:target="_blank"} [^5], [embryo screening][wiki_emby2]{:target="_blank"} [^6], or [gene-editing][wiki_geno]{:target="_blank"} [^7] of our offspring.
+As of the last edit date of this post[^2], my partner and I have had on the order of 10 or so discussions about whether we want to have children, and if so, whether we want to have our [eggs][wiki_egg]{:target="_blank"}[^3] or [sperm][wiki_sperm]{:target="_blank"}[^4] frozen, have [in-vitro fertilization][wiki_IVF]{:target="_blank"}[^5], have our [embryos screened][wiki_emby2]{:target="_blank"}[^6], or have our children [genetically edited][wiki_geno]{:target="_blank"}[^7].
 We operate, in our talks, as though these things are or will be affordable and available to us.
 Neither me nor my partner are very familiar with the costs, benefits, and feasibility of these procedures; we are, however, interested in improving, in as many ways as possible, the lives of our potential progeny.

-&emsp; I would like for any children I have to be physically healthy and to be, in the following order of preference, intelligent, conscientious, creative, and amiable, among other things[^8].
-My partner is primarily concerned with her children being bipolar or depressed, or being prone to taking high risks; she doesn't want these things to occur.
+&emsp; I would like for any children I have to be physically healthy and to be, in the following order of preference, highly intelligent, conscientious, creative, and amiable, among other things[^8].
+My partner is primarily concerned with her children being bipolar or depressed, or being prone to taking dangerous risks; she doesn't want these things to occur.
 Both of us are interested in having genetic-engineering employed to achieve these ends, but are still quite uncertain about its practicality.
 Any children that would be produced by us are at least 5 years away.
 Will gene-editing be legal? effective? expensive? when we decide to have children?
-How useful, available, and painless[^9] will polygenic or embryo screening be when we decide to have children?
-Questions like these further motivate me to forecast on this topic.
+How useful, available, and painless[^9] will polygenic or embryo screening be?
+These questions and others similar motivate me to forecast on this topic.

-&emsp; In considering lives of our children, we try not to neglect the ["nurture"][wiki_nat]{:target="_blank"} [^10] or environmental component of development, but have really not thought deeply about what parenting practices we'd like to adopt, or about other environmental features, such as whether we want our children rearing to occur in an urban or rural setting.
-Regardless, human gene-editing done correctly seems like something that could have tremendous societal benefits, and is something me and my partner presently believe we want for our future children.
+&emsp; In considering the lives of our children, my partner and I tried not to neglect exploring the ["nurture"][wiki_nat]{:target="_blank"} [^10] or environmental component of development, but have really not thought deeply about what parenting practices we'd like to adopt, or about other environmental features, such as whether we want to raise our children in an urban or rural setting.
+Regardless, human gene-editing done correctly seems like something that could benefit society extensively, and is something me and my partner presently believe we want for our future children.
 What do other people think?[^11]

 #### *Public Take*